 - All are developed to offer unparalleled operational stability and reliability - you can be confident that your operation will continue to broadcast even when you are away for long periods.

-- All are Open Source - under the AGPL3 Open Source Licence, our base software offering is free to use - even for commercial applications.
+- All are Open Source - under the AGPL3 Open Source License, our base software offering is free to use - even for commercial applications.

 - All provide crucial emergency messaging services to audiences using supported media types including audio, image and video.

-- All are highly upgradable - click a button and get the most recent upgrades free!
+- All are highly upgradeable - click a button and get the most recent upgrades free!

 OpenBroadcaster’s business model is based on the development of public domain open source software with revenue generated through customization, service and technical support.
 In the event a customer has specific requirements outside of a standard release, custom modules may be developed and supported with service and onsite training.